sangjunyoo-phd/sangjunyoo-phd.github.io/_pages/research.md

 I have been researching the adsorption of Lanthanide elements to a charged extractant Langmuir monolayer at the air-water interface on the molecular scale with synchrotron-sourced X-rays."

 feature_row1:
-  - image_path: /assets/images/Abstract.png
+  - image_path: /assets/images/exp_setup.png
     alt: "placeholder image 2"
     title: "Electrostatic Origin of Lanthanide Adsorption to a Monolayer"
-    excerpt: '* Ubiquitous rule in lanthanide extraction: Heavier elements extracted better than the Lighter ones
+    excerpt: '* Ubiquitous rule in lanthanide extraction: Heavier elements extracted better than the Lighter ones<br/>
-    * Step-wise trend of ion adsorption (no adsorption to fully saturated) to a charged floating monolayer as bulk concentration goes up: Explained with electrostatic interaction
+    * Step-wise trend of ion adsorption (no adsorption to fully saturated) to a charged floating monolayer as bulk concentration goes up: Explained with electrostatic interaction<br/>
     * Selective adsorption of heavier lanthanide is observed with the mixture solution'
     url: "https://github.com/sangjunyoo-phd/S-P-500-Index-Prediction/blob/main/SP500_predictor.ipynb"
     btn_label: "Read More"